techidaily/site-win11-tips/source/_posts/dealing-with-high-dpi-displays-a-windows-guide.md

  Windows makes it easy to customize display settings.
 You can select between several scaling levels that modify text size, icons, and window sizes.
 To adjust the display settings on your Windows, follow the instructions given below:

  First of all, press**Win + I** on your keyboard to open the Settings menu.
-To find out more, see our guide on[how to open Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+To find out more, see our guide on [how to open Windows Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .

  Once you're in the Settings window, click System and then select**Display** in the right pane.